 - When you stand on the Prime Meridian, you have one foot in the Western Hemisphere and one foot in the Eastern Hemisphere.

-- A red Time Ball drops from the top of the mast outside Flamsteed House at exactly 1.00pm each day.
-Started in 1833, this drop was the world’s earliest public time announcements and crowds flock to see it each day even now.
+- A red Time Ball drops from the top of the mast outside Flamsteed House at exactly 1.00 pm each day.
+Started in 1833, this drop was the world’s earliest public time announcement and crowds flock to see it each day even now.

 - Sir Christopher Wren, known for his great architectural works, including the Observatory itself, was actually a professor of astronomy at Oxford University before he turned his hand to designing buildings.
 It may have been this extra insight into astronomy that made the Observatory so successful.